Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 **Overview**

-In this tutorial, I will create a simple serverless web application that enables users to request unicorn rides from the Wild Rydes fleet.
+As my first AWS Cloud Project, I will create a simple serverless web application that enables users to request unicorn rides from the Wild Rydes fleet.
 The application will present users with an HTML-based user interface for indicating the location where they would like to be picked up and will interact with a RESTful web service on the backend to